-'Plumbing manual' would probably be ranked by everybody as the least necessary item in the list but by assigning a value of '4' or '1' to it (depending on which end we start counting from) its value would be only one less (or more) than the next one is the list, whereas in reality its value for travelling purposes is next to zero (unless you are a plumber...).
+A "plumbing manual" would probably be ranked by everybody as the least necessary item in the list, but by assigning a value of "4" or "1" to it (depending on which end we start counting from) its value would be only one less (or more) than the next one in the list, whereas in reality its value for traveling purposes is next to zero (unless you are a plumber . . .).

-2.4.4 Numeric items
+2.4.4 Numeric Items

 One item type that is seemingly open-ended but is, in effect, closed-ended can be labeled as a numeric item.
 These items ask for a specific numeric value, such as the respondent's age in years, or the number of foreign languages spoken by a person.
 What makes these items similar to closed questions is that we can anticipate the range of the possible answers and the respondent's task is to specify a particular value within the anticipated range.
-We could, in fact, list, for example for the 'age' item, all the possible numbers (e.g., between 5 and 100) for the respondent to choose from (in a multiple-choice fashion) but this would not be space-economical.
-However, computerized, on-line questionnaires often do provide these options in a pull-down menu for the respondent to click on the selected answer.
+We could, in fact, list, for example for the "age" item, all the possible numbers (e.g., between 5 and 100) for the respondent to choose from (in a multiple-choice fashion) but this would not be space-economical.
+However, computerized, online questionnaires often do provide these options in a pull-down menu for the respondent to click on the selected answer.